Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Abstract

 \section{Abstract}

-Conventional domain generalization aims to learn domain invariant representation from multiple domains, which requires accurate annotations.
-In realistic application scenarios, however, it is too cumbersome or even infeasible to collect and annotate the large mass of data.
-Yet, web data provides a free lunch to access a huge amount of unlabeled data with rich style information that can be harnessed to augment domain generalization ability.
-In this paper, we introduce a novel task, termed as semi-supervised domain generalization, to study how to interact the labeled and unlabeled domains, and establish two benchmarks including a web-crawled dataset, which poses a novel yet realistic challenge to push the limits of existing technologies.
-To tackle this task, a straightforward solution is to propagate the class information from the labeled to the unlabeled domains via pseudo labeling in conjunction with domain confusion training.
-Considering narrowing domain gap can improve the quality of pseudo labels and further advance domain invariant feature learning for generalization, we propose a cycle learning framework to encourage the positive feedback between label propagation and domain generalization, in favor of an evolving intermediate domain bridging the labeled and unlabeled domains in a curriculum learning manner.
-Experiments are conducted to validate the effectiveness of our framework.
-It is worth highlighting that web-crawled data benefits domain generalization as demonstrated in our results.
-Our code will be available later.
+Domain Generalization (DG) aims to generalize a model trained on multiple source domains to an unseen target domain.
+The source domains always require precise annotations, which can be cumbersome or even infeasible to obtain in practice due to the vast amount of data involved.
+Web data, however, offers an opportunity to access large amounts of unlabeled data with rich style information, which can be leveraged to improve DG.
+From this perspective, we introduce a novel paradigm of DG, termed as \emph{Semi-Supervised Domain Generalization (SSDG)}, to explore how the labeled and unlabeled source domains can interact, and establish two settings, including the close-set and open-set SSDG.
+The close-set SSDG is based on existing public DG datasets, while the open-set SSDG, built on the newly-collected web-crawled datasets, presents a novel yet realistic challenge that pushes the limits of current technologies.
+A natural approach of SSDG is to transfer knowledge from labeled data to unlabeled data via pseudo labeling, and train the model on both labeled and pseudo-labeled data for generalization.
+Since there are conflicting goals between domain-oriented pseudo labeling and out-of-domain generalization, we develop a \emph{pseudo labeling phase} and a \emph{generalization phase} independently for SSDG.
+Unfortunately, due to the large domain gap, the pseudo labels provided in the pseudo labeling phase inevitably contain noise, which has negative affect on the subsequent generalization phase.
+Therefore, to improve the quality of pseudo labels and further enhance generalizability, we propose a cyclic learning framework to encourage a positive feedback between these two phases, utilizing an \emph{evolving intermediate domain} that bridges the labeled and unlabeled domains in a curriculum learning manner.
+Extensive experiments are conducted to validate the effectiveness of our method.
+It is worth highlighting that web-crawled data can promote domain generalization as demonstrated by the experimental results.